Terms & Conditions

-- I understand that JIS rules and regulations will be in effect and that safety precautions will be taken, but I also understand that JIS as a Foundation, organs of the Foundation, school, or any individual employed by JIS cannot be held responsible for events or accidents that occur or may occur.
+I understand that JIS rules and regulations will be in effect and that safety precautions will be taken, but I also understand that JIS as a Foundation, organs of the Foundation, school, or any individual employed by JIS cannot be held responsible for any events or accidents that occur or may occur except for gross negligence and willful misconduct of JIS or any JIS representative.
 In the event of an injury or accident involving my child, I understand that I will be informed as soon as possible.
 If I am unable to be contacted, I authorize the representatives of JIS to act on my behalf in a medical emergency involving my child, and I will bear all costs spent for such an occasion, except for the costs that the school explicitly covers.

 JIS is committed to the security and privacy of our students, faculty, staff, and parents.
 As such, we will not share your contact information with outside parties under any circumstances.
 We may access your contact information or demographic information for reasons pertaining to internal JIS matters and reserve the right to do so.
 For any other communications, we will provide opportunities to opt-in for those families interested in receiving further communications.

 Please click here to read the full policy.

 We authorize our child(ren’s) participation on all day field trips for experiential learning purposes in accordance with the conditions set out in our Parental Annual Consent Form.
 We will be notified when such trips take place, and overnight and/or high-risk trips will require the physical signature of a similar form for each trip as a condition of participation.